CSCfi/rstudio-daki/README.md

 ### Create a new Blueprint for your rstudio application

-Click on the **Blueprints** tab in the top menu to access various *Templates* for creating a Blueprint.
-Choose a template with name *Rahti RStudio* and click **Create Blueprint** for rstudio custom notebooks.
-The template is shown in picture below for clarity.
+Click on the **Blueprints** tab in the top menu to access various *Templates* for creating a blueprint.
+You can request CSC notebooks admins to create a template (e.g., *Rahti RStudio*) to deploy your rahti rstudio.
+Once template is available, click **Create Blueprint** for rstudio custom notebooks.
 Select the group created in the *Select Group* menu.
 Add name and description for your Blueprint.
 In order to fill **Openshift template URL** field, please use image-ready openshift templates (*-imageready.yaml file) available in this GitHub repository.
 Please note that you have to change URLs for your custom images in image-ready openshift template before creating **Blueprints** for notebooks.

 <!---
  <img src="./Notebooks-deploy.png" width="50%">